Let’s say you are planning to start a Bengali restaurant

 What are the things that come to your mind when you start planning the menu?
 Shukto (quintessentially Bong vegetarian dish made with bitter guard and other vegetables), Alu posto (potatoes with poppy seed paste), mug daal, jhuri Aloo Bhaja (thinly sliced potatoes which are deep fried), Rui machher kaalia (Rohu fish deep fried and cooked in rich red gravy with onions), Ilish and different preparations (the sweet heart of Bengalis, Hilsa needs no further introduction) and Kosha Mangsho – the deep rich Bengali mutton curry which is a Bengali’s answer to Sunday roast.

 I bet, there will be some rare Bengali restaurants around the globe, which will not offer Kosha Mangsho.
-I remember in one of my first meetings with Mr. Vir Sanghvi, when I discussed about my latest piece on Kosha Mangsho and he asked me curiously about my reasons for this love.
-On its natural course, the discussion moved on to the fact that although, it’s supposed to be a slow cooked dish, how come the Kosha Mangsho is served so quickly in restaurants.
+I remember in one of my first meetings with Mr. Vir Sanghvi, when I discussed my latest piece on Kosha Mangsho.
+He asked me curiously about my reasons for this love.
+On its natural course, the discussion moved on to the fact that although, it’s supposed to be a slow-cooked dish, how come the Kosha Mangsho is served so quickly in restaurants.

-Koshe Kasha – As the name suggests, this brand of restaurant started in 2006 with a focus on north Kolkata Kosha mangsho.
+- Koshe Kasha – As the name suggests, this brand of the restaurant started in 2006 with a focus on north Kolkata Kosha mangsho.
 In 2006, they started with some of the old employees of Golbari during the latter’s temporary shut-down phase.
 The Kosha Mangsho here is a notch milder in taste.
 However, the flavours burst in your mouth.
 Which started as a small joint in north Kolkata, it now has branches all across the city.

-Kewpies – A very small boutique restaurant in the heart of the city, Kewpies was a first of its kind restaurant providing and promoting Bengali cuisine in a restaurant format to the city.
+- Kewpies – A very small boutique restaurant in the heart of the city, Kewpies was a first-of-its-kind restaurant providing and promoting Bengali cuisine in a restaurant format to the city.
 It’s small but has a lot of style and elegance.
 The same goes for its kosha mangsho.
-Very home styled, this kosha mangsho has a lip smacking quality and is served in small clay bowls making the experience very satisfying.
-If you are there ask for the owner Rakhi di and say her hi – high chances you will get to listen some interesting food stories.
+Very home-styled, this kosha mangsho has a lip-smacking quality and is served in small clay bowls making the experience very satisfying.
+If you are there ask for the owner Rakhi di and say hello to her.
+High chances you will get to listen to some interesting food stories.

-Oberoi Grand – I was little reluctant to include any 5 star restaurants in this list but once tasted during the Grand Pujor Mahabhoj and then at Three Sixty Three Degree buffet, I was prompted to include this in the list.
-During one of the conversation with Chef Sourav Banerjee, he said that Oberoi Grand Kolkata always uses lamb instead of mutton for Kosha Mangsho and strangely, there was no strong odour.
+- Oberoi Grand – I was a little reluctant to include any 5-star restaurants in this list but once tasted during the Grand Pujor Mahabhoj and then at Three Sixty Three Degree buffet, I was prompted to include this in the list.
+During one of the conversations with Chef Sourav Banerjee, he said that Oberoi Grand Kolkata always uses lamb instead of mutton for Kosha Mangsho and strangely, there was no strong odour.
 In fact, the lamb was soft and was falling off the bones and the spiciness of the gravy was just perfect.

-As Pia di (Pia Promina Dasgupta Bharve one of the co founders of Kewpies) approved my interpretation of Mutton Gelasi which is served in The Gateway Hotel; glassy is to glaze in French and even on internet searches, it doesn’t show up any recipe.
-Mutton gelasi is a Bangladeshi dish which has mutton cooked in the stewing method and the end result is a curry which has a lot of glaze.
+As Pia di (Pia Promina Dasgupta Bharve one of the co-founders of Kewpies) approved my interpretation of Mutton Gelasi which is served in The Gateway Hotel; glassy is to glaze in French and even on internet searches, it doesn’t show up any recipe.
+Mutton gelasi is a Bangladeshi dish that has mutton cooked in the stewing method and the end result is a curry that has a lot of glaze.
 Like Kosha Mangsho, the cooking medium here is also mustard oil and perhaps most of the ingredients are similar too.

 From far east to down south.
 This is another which you cannot miss.
 Mutton ghee roast and as the name suggests, this one is made in ghee and topped with ghee for its flavour.
 The spices are first blended into a paste and the ruling ingredients are red chilies, fennel, peppercorns and other spices and the souring agent is tamarind.
 We had it at The Coastal Macha and have become a fan forever.